Bulgaria and the euro

+Bulgaria has been approved to adopt the euro effective 1 January 2026, which would make it the 21st member state of the eurozone.

+When Bulgaria joined the EU in 2007 it committed to join the eurozone and replace its currency, the Bulgarian lev, with the euro.
+In February 2025, the country officially requested off-cycle assessments of their convergence by the European Commission and ECB to determine the country's readiness.
+The 2025 convergence reports published on 4 June 2025 concluded that Bulgaria met the convergence criteria.
+On 8 July 2025, the European Parliament endorsed Bulgaria's entry in the eurozone and the Council of the European Union adopted the final three legislative acts required for the admission.

-Bulgaria plans to adopt the euro and become the 21st member state of the eurozone.
-The Bulgarian lev has been on the currency board since 1997 through a fixed exchange rate of the lev against the Deutsche Mark and the euro.
-Bulgaria's target date for introduction of the euro is 1 January 2025, which would make the euro only the second national currency of the country since the lev was introduced over 140 years ago.
-The official exchange rate is 1.95583 lev for 1 euro.
+The lev has been under a currency board since 1997, with a fixed exchange rate initially against the Deutsche Mark and subsequently its replacement, the euro.
+The convergence exchange rate is fixed at 1 EUR = 1.95583 BGN.

+When Bulgaria adopts the euro, it would become only the second official currency in the country's history, replacing the lev, which was established in 1880 and first introduced in 1881.

 Convergence criteria

 When it joined the European Union in 2007, Bulgaria committed to switching its currency, the lev, to the euro, as stated in the 2005 EU accession treaty.
-The transition will occur once the country meets all the euro convergence criteria; it currently meets three of the five.
+The transition would occur once the country meets all the euro convergence criteria.
 As the lev was fixed to the Deutsche Mark at par, the lev's peg effectively switched to the euro on 1 January 1999, at the rate of 1.95583 leva = 1 euro, which was the Deutsche Mark's fixed exchange rate to the euro.

-Bulgarian euro coins have not yet been designed, but the Madara Rider has already been selected as the motif on the obverse ("national" side) of the coins.
+Before the Bulgarian euro coins had been designed, the Madara Rider had already been selected as the motif on the obverse ("national" side) of the coins.
+Two Bulgarian saints, Ivan Rilski and Paisius of Hilendar, will also be depicted on the Bulgarian euro coins.
+In this way, Bulgaria will become the first Orthodox country to have a Christian character on its Euro coins.
 Bulgaria officially joined the European Exchange Rate Mechanism (ERM II) on 10 July 2020.
 Bulgarian government and central bank officials adopted a draft national plan for euro adoption on 30 June 2021, after stating that same day Bulgaria's intention to adopt the euro on 1 January 2024.
 In May 2022, the government adopted a more definitive version of its euro introduction plan, reaffirming the country's commitment to adopt the euro on the target date.
-On 21 February 2023, Bulgaria scrapped the idea of adopting the single currency on 1 January 2024 due to internal political crisis.
+On 21 February 2023, Bulgaria scrapped the idea of adopting the single currency on 1 January 2024 due to an internal political crisis.

-The Maastricht Treaty, which Bulgaria acceded to by way of its EU accession treaty, requires that all European Union member states join the euro once certain economic criteria are met.
+The Maastricht Treaty, which Bulgaria acceded to by way of its EU accession treaty, requires that all European Union member states, except Denmark, join the euro once certain economic criteria are met.